 Step dance, or clogging, characterized by dancers’ hard-soled shoes producing musical, rhythmic and audible footwork, can be found in many countries.
 Our specialty is English and American clog, and it goes by several names, such as buck dancing, buck and wing, clog dance, flatfooting and jigging.
 It is performed solo or with a group, and with a choreographed routine or done freestyle.

-More information about our traditions can be found in our How-To section.
+More information about our traditions can be found in our Resource Portal.